 Its main characteristic is that this type of batteries are rechargeable.
-Depending of the manufacturing and components, it can endure to a thousand cycles of charge.
+Depending of the manufacturing and components, it can endure up to a thousand cycles of charge.
 The recharge is possible because the lithium is not present in metallic form, but as a part of compounds as the graphite or metallic oxide of lithium, being able to move from anode to cathode during the discharge, and from cathode to anode during the charge, in ionic status.
+Secondary batteries can be found in cylindrical, button, prismatic and pouch cell format, with varying degrees of robustness.